kalex79126/kalex79126/README.md

 - 🖥️ Walking my path towards a field of **CyberSecurity**
 - ✏️ Certified in **Security+ by CompTIA, CC by (ISC)2**

+I am a passionate computer programming graduate with a strong interest in the world of cybersecurity and digital defense.
+Not only do I possess a strong understanding of languages such as Python, SQL, and C#, but I have also obtained cybersecurity certificates, including Security+ offered by CompTIA and CC by (ISC)2, to prepare for real-world security incident response.
+My skills extend to identifying vulnerabilities, mitigating risks, and ensuring the confidentiality, integrity, and availability of critical systems and data.
+Additionally, I have a robust knowledge of operating system administration, networking fundamentals, and network security.

+Throughout my studies, I developed powerful problem-solving skills and made valuable contributions to group projects using GIT for version control.
+Recognized for my academic performance, I achieved President's Honour Roll recognition.
+One of my standout achievements was the development of a committee management application selected by the client, NC-PAC (Niagara College Program Advice Committee), for use in their real-world meetings and to oversee committee members.

+In the ever-evolving landscape of cybersecurity, continuous learning is paramount.
+I am committed to staying up-to-date with the latest trends, tools, and techniques in the field to better protect organizations from evolving threats.
+I approach each task with a detail-oriented mindset and a commitment to ensuring the safety of data for both users and stakeholders.

+I thrive in collaborative environments where I can work closely with developers and other stakeholders, incorporating efficient solutions to overcome challenges and achieve project goals.
+Currently, I am actively seeking new opportunities in the cybersecurity field.
+Let's connect and explore how we can work together to achieve mutual success

 <h3 align="left">Connect With Me...</h3>
 <p align="left">
 <a href="https://linkedin.com/in/alex-jungtae-kim" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="alex-jungtae-kim" height="40" width="120" /></a>